paytonshafer/Clack/README.md

      * @return This returns the server as a string such that it can be printed out */ public String toString()

+## Testing

+We created a test package that includes three classes: TestClackClient, TestClackServer and TestClackData.
+Their only purpose is to test ClackClient class, ClackServer class and the data classes respectively.